Motivation and research question

 In particular, managing and optimizing the in-factory supply chain carried out by a fleet of robots becomes a crucial factor, yet to date this problem remains largely unsolved.
 The RoboCup Logistics League (RCLL) provides a realistic testbed to study this problem at a comprehensible and manageable scale, where groups of robots need to maintain and optimize the material flow according to dynamic orders in a simplified factory environment.
 Though there are successful symbolic reasoning methods towards solving the underlying scheduling problem, a disadvantage of these methods is that they provides no guarantees about the quality of the solution.

-A promising approach to solve this problem is offered by the recently emerging field of satisfiability modulo theories (SMT) solving.
-SMT solving aims at checking logical formulas for satisfiability, whereas latest developments also incorporate extensions towards functionalities for optimization.
-However, current approaches do not yet exploit the potential of applying SMT solving to achieve guaranteed-quality solutions for the above problem.
-This project aims at combining the techniques from these two fields to arrive at optimized schedules, with RCLL scenarios serving as benchmarks for the evaluation.
+A promising approach to solve this problem is offered by the recently emerging field of optimization modulo theories (OMT) solving.
+While satisfiability modulo theories solving (SMT) solving aims at checking logical formulas for satisfiability, OMT solving also incorporates extensions with optimization capabilities.
+However, current approaches do not yet exploit the potential of applying OMT solving to achieve guaranteed-quality solutions for the above problem.
+This project aims at combining the techniques from these two fields to arrive at optimized controllers, with RCLL scenarios serving as benchmarks for the evaluation.

 For a robot to fulfill a certain task, a component is necessary that composes basic skills or actions to form a coherent behavior — this is the task-level executive.
 Typical approaches can be roughly divided in three categories: state-machine-based controllers, reasoning systems from procedural reasoning systems or rule-based agents to more formal approaches like Golog, and finally planning systems with varying complexity and modeling requirements.
 Hybrid systems may integrate aspects of more categories, e.g. PDDL-based planning and Golog.
 The approaches can be further characterized as local (plan for single robot) or global (plan for fleet), centralized (one central planner) or distributed (planning is done on all robots and is coordinated), and can produce incremental or full plans.
 Particular challenges are on-line planning capabilities and flexible plan execution and monitoring systems.